 Yeah, it’s like that.

-Yet, despite the global consensus that humans are indeed causing rapid climate change, a lot of people have been crying foul over both the IPCC report and the Paris Agreement, saying they will crush the economy.
+Yet, despite the global consensus that humans are indeed causing rapid climate change, a lot of people have been crying foul over both the IPCC reports and the Paris Agreement, saying they will crush the economy.
 (As if climate instability, increasing natural disasters, pollution, and dwindling resources aren’t already crushing the economy).

 But in reality, what is happening is way beyond nature’s normal cycles of warming and cooling, and both this new report and the IPCC Agreement are highly conservative.